richardrodgers/resync/README.md

 * parsing of ResourceSync documents into sets of resource descriptions

 It generally conforms to the '0.9.1' (beta) version of the ResourceSync Framework Specification.
+All of the mandatory data elements and attributes are provided, and most of the _recommended_ are as well, and some of the _optional_ ones.

 ## Usage ##